-28. Part 5 sets out the entitlements for travel and accommodation assistance for specified office holders.
+- 30. Part 5 sets out the entitlements for travel and accommodation assistance for specified office holders. - 31.
+The provisions of this Part remain unchanged from those contained in Part 5 of the previous determination.

 PART 6 - ARRANGEMENTS FOR TRANSITIONAL AAT MEMBERS